stacks-network/stacks-core/sip/sip-001-burn-election.md

 ### On the use of a VRF

-When generating the second and third transactions, a correct leader will need to obtain the parent block's _seed_ to produce its proof output.
-This seed, which is an unbiased public random value known to all peers (i.e. the hash of the previous block's VRF proof), is inputted to each leader candidate's VRF using the private key it committed to in its burn transaction.
+When generating the block commitment transaction, a correct leader will need to obtain the previous election's _seed_ to produce its proof output.
+This seed, which is an unbiased public random value known to all peers (i.e. the hash of the previous leader's VRF proof), is inputted to each leader candidate's VRF using the private key it committed to in its burn transaction.
 The new seed for the next election is generated from the winning leader's VRF output when run on the parent block's seed (which itself is an unbiased random value).
 The VRF proof attests that only the